BORN IN A FAMILY RUNNING A KARATE DOJO, OLIVER WAS RAISED AS A MARTIAL ARTIST SINCE DAY ONE.

-He started training just a few years old and eventually got to competing, which earned him a spot in the Swedish National Team for juniors.
-During the active years in karate he visited Japan, Okinawa, several times for training and to expand his knowledge in the art of karate.
+He started training just a few years old and eventually got to competing, which later earned him a spot in the Swedish National Team for juniors.
+During the active years in karate he visited Okinawa, Japan, on several occasions for training to expand his knowledge and learn from the roots.

-As a teenager he also started training and fighting in kickboxing/K-1, and in 2010 as he had graduated high school he spent 8 weeks training in Thailand where he made his professional debut in Muay Thai – winning by head kick knock out at Bangla Stadium.
+As a teenager he also started training and fighting in K-1/kickboxing, and as soon as he had graduated high school he spent two months training in Thailand where he made his professional debut in Muay Thai – winning by head kick knock out in the second round.

-As MMA grew world wide, he discovered the art of grappling and started developing his ground game; winning many bouts in the Swedish Grappling League and later entering the amateur MMA scene where he became Swedish Welterweight Champion in 2011 & 2012.
+As MMA grew world wide, Oliver discovered the art of grappling and started developing his ground game; winning bouts in the Swedish Grappling League and later entering the amateur MMA scene where he earned the first ever title of Swedish Welterweight Champion.

-The Martial Art-journey kept expanding by competitions in Sanda (Chinese kickboxing); in which he also won the Swedish title twice and got to represent Sweden in the World- and European Championships, earning a bronze medal for his efforts.
+The Martial Art journey kept expanding by competitions in Sanda (Chinese kickboxing); in which he also won the Swedish Championship title, which got him representing Sweden in the World- and European Championships, earning a bronze medal for his efforts.

 The professional MMA career started in 2013 after racking up an amateur record of 14-1.
 His training has brought him all over the world from top MMA-gyms like Alliance, ATT and Tristar to Thailand, Brazil, New York and Europe.
 The motto has always been “no rush”.